All Episodes

 And truth is now a casualty in all of this.

-There's no desire for truth, and I'm not saying Trump's been perfect.
+And I'm not saying Trump's been perfect.

-Uh I am angry at the people that are supposedly serving their country in the White House.
+I am angry at the people that are supposedly serving their country in the White House.

-You have the honor to be in that house, and you work in that house, you don't have your own agenda.
+You have the honor to be in that House, and you work in that House.

-You're there to serve the country and serve the president's agenda, the promises he made to the American people, or you need to get out of the house, and you need to stop advancing your own agenda.
+You're there to serve the country and serve the President's agenda, the promises he made to the American people, or you need to get out of the House, and you need to stop advancing your own agenda.

 That is becoming extremely problematic for the president.

-And you got even never Trump Republicans now there, they're feeling their case for vindication as we speak.
+They're feeling their case for vindication as we speak.

 Kind of a frightening time.